 Why Give A Book As A Present?

-Books hold meaning, are passed down for generations, and may be timelessly shared with others.
+Books hold meaning, are passed down for generations, and can be timelessly shared with others.
 Books rarely have a shelf life.
 No pun intended.
 Of course, devils’ advocates will note the clutter of books, and I also agree.
 Librarian blasphemy: I only keep a few shelves of my favorite books and donate/pass along the others.

-With this more thoughtful and helpful gift giving mentality and Father’s Day fast approaching, my baby gift attitude translates to adult presents.
+With this more thoughtful and helpful gift-giving mentality, my baby gift attitude translates to adult presents.
 We all know that I love books, and now I have another excuse to dole out some of my favorites.

 Let’s Start With Classics and Eternally Loved Titles: